Mustafa3946/azure-ai-compliance-checker/README.md

 ## Usage

-### Notes:
+> **Note:**
-Ensure you have set your Azure Storage connection string environment variable before running the script: export AZURE_STORAGE_CONNECTION_STRING="your_connection_string_here"
+> Ensure you have set your Azure Storage connection string environment variable before running the script:

 ```bash
 export AZURE_STORAGE_CONNECTION_STRING="your_connection_string_here"
 # or on Windows PowerShell:
 $env:AZURE_STORAGE_CONNECTION_STRING="your_connection_string_here"
 ```

 Run the compliance checks individually or via the interactive agentic AI assistant:

 ```bash